How to Write a Follow-up Email (That People Actually Respond To)

 How Do You Write a Follow-Up Email?

-The subject line, messaging, and structure of your follow-up email will also play a big role in determining how successful you are.
+Your follow-up email’s subject line, messaging, and structure will also play a big role in determining your success.
 Here are the key steps to writing a fantastic follow-up email.

 1. Define the Purpose of Your Follow-up Email